muellsen/PCM/README.md

 The code developed here also builds on prior work:
 [Perspective functions: Proximal calculus and applications in high-dimensional statistics](https://www.sciencedirect.com/science/article/pii/S0022247X16308071)

+Authors: Patrick L. Combettes, North Carolina State University (plc@math.ncsu.edu), Christian L. Mueller, Simons Foundation (cmueller@flatironinstitute.org)

+Developer: Christian L. Mueller, Simons Foundation (cmueller@flatironinstitute.org)

 ## Installation ##

-The package is self-contained.
+The package is mostly self-contained.
 No external software needed.
-Run the addPCM
+Run the addPCM.m script to include the subfolders to your MATLAB path.
+Some of the functions for testing require an installation of cvx.

 ## Basic Usage ##

 In the /examples/ folder you find several examples about the different modes of usage.
+Please refer to the README.md in the folder for further information.

 ## Extensions ##